rebbrunner/python-computer-publish/README.md

 - Likewise zero_to_false does the opposite
 - A simple program demonstrating input and output is included, pressing a key input down will render a line to the screen

+### Updated 1/24/2021 with VM translator (pt 1)

+Added an initial vm translator that operates on a stack architecture.
+Implements arithmetic and logical operators, as well as push and pop operations across 8 virtual segments (architecture described in nand2tetris book).
+Also added example vm program and its generated outputs.

 Current Workflow:

-Write a program in assembly_files using language specified in nand2tetris course -> call `assembly.py` -> copy translated program into ROM -> call computer.py
+Write a vm program -> call `vmtranslator.py filename` -> call `assembly.py filename` -> call `computer.py`

 ## Future Work